ibm-cloud-architecture/refarch-eda/README.md

 4. `mkdocs serve`
 5. Go to `http://127.0.0.1:8000/` in your browser.

+### Building this booklet locally but with docker

+In some cases you might not want to alter your Python setup and rather go with a docker image instead.
+This requires docker is running locally on your computer though.

+* docker pull squidfunk/mkdocs-material
+* git clone https://github.com/ibm-cloud-architecture/refarch-eda.git (or your forked repository if you plan to edit)
+* docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material
+* Go to http://127.0.0.1:8000/ in your browser.

 ### Pushing the book to GitHub Pages

 1. Ensure that all your local changes to the `master` branch have been committed and pushed to the remote repository.